LegReq/did-btcr2/chapters/CRUD-Operations.md

 Finally, participants return the partially signed Bitcoin transaction to the aggregator, confirming the Beacon Signal.

-Note: Beacon Participants SHOULD to maintain the set of data required to validate their BTCR2 Updates against the Beacon Signal.
+Note: Beacon Participants SHOULD to maintain the set of data required to validate their
+::BTCR2 Updates:: against the ::Beacon Signal::.
 In the case of a Map Beacon Signal, this means persisting the Beacon Announcement Map and the BTCR2 Updates announced within that map for indexes that they control.
-For SMT Beacon Signals, participants must persist the BTCR2 Updates, nonce values and SMT Proofs for each index they control.
+For SMT Beacon Signals, participants must persist the ::BTCR2 Updates::, nonce values and SMT Proofs for each index they control.

 #### Algo 23.
 Broadcast Aggregated Signal (Aggregator) {.unnumbered}

-Once the ::Beacon Aggregator:: has received confirmation of the ::Beacon Signal:: from all ::Beacon Participants:: within the ::Beacon Cohort:: they finalize the signature on the Beacon Signal.
-Signal confirmations contain partial signatures from each participant, these are aggregated together to create a final signature that spends the ::UTXO:: controlled by the ::Beacon Address:: included an an input into the Beacon Signal.
+Once the ::Beacon Aggregator:: has received confirmation of the ::Beacon Signal:: from all ::Beacon Participants:: within the ::Beacon Cohort:: they finalize the signature on the ::Beacon Signal::.
+Signal confirmations contain partial signatures from each participant, these are aggregated together to create a final signature that spends the ::UTXO:: controlled by the ::Beacon Address:: included an an input into the ::Beacon Signal::.
 Aggregation of partial signatures is done following the partial signature aggregation algorithm specified in [BIP327](https://github.com/bitcoin/bips/blob/master/bip-0327.mediawiki).
 The result is a signed Bitcoin transaction.
 The aggregator then broadcasts this transaction onto the Bitcoin network.